 The County Auditors Institute is hosted annually in May in collaboration with the Texas Association of County Auditors.
 The general and concurrent sessions address the whole range of training requirements for the professional county auditor.
 The Institute is offered for 3 days, including a half day special session whose subject matter changes to reflect current issues.

-Governmental Accounting is offered once or twice a year.
-This seminar offers training for public accounting and finance officials from Texas local government who contribute to or prepare financial reports.
+Governmental Accounting offers training for public accounting and finance professionals from Texas local government who contribute to or prepare financial reports.
 Participants should have at least two years experience in public finance and should be familiar with general accounting principles.

 Introduction to Auditing for Counties is offered once a year and includes a detailed review of the auditing process as it applies to county government.

 The Property Tax Institute is offered annually for Texas property tax professionals.
-This seminar is offered in conjunction with the State Comptroller's Property Tax Division's Annual Conference and in cooperation with the Texas Association of Assessing Officers.
+This seminar is offered in conjunction with the State Comptroller's Property Tax Division's Annual Conference.

 Public Purchasing Law focuses on the Uniform Commercial Code and the bidding statutes in Texas.
 This course is designed for experienced purchasing professionals from state and local government in Texas.